comanlab/.github/CONTRIBUTING.md

 If you have questions, contact [CiCL](comanlab+github@gmail.com), and we will do our best to answer your questions.

-You can also file issues as [feature requests or enhancements](https://github.com/startyourlab/website/labels/feature).
-If you see anything you'd like to be implemented, create an issue with the [feature request template](https://github.com/startyourlab/website/issues/new?assignees=&labels=feature%2C+needs+triage&template=feature_request.md)

 ## License

-By contributing to any of CiCL's repositories, you agree that your contributions will be licensed under its MIT license.
+By contributing to any of CiCL's repositories, you agree that your contributions will be licensed under its MIT license unless specified otherwise in the repository in question.